scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         -   Recognize "-" as starting the modifiers rather than trying to find the end of the family name
-        -   If you don't change the family or the modifiers then fontforge will now leave the fontname untouched
+        -   If you don't change the family or the modifiers then websharpstudios will now leave the fontname untouched

 -   14 Jan 2002
     -   The 9 Jan metrics view fix caused crashes when changing the last